kevin137/kisa/SLTA_notes_Class03.md

 so that when we build the ^X·^Xᵀ this matrix is now n by n so we can assume it is invertible and we get this previous equation.

+Now some insider baseball in response to a question about different kinds of norms...
+What we just did is the simple example because it's the square, you take derivative and it's nice, but say in the last 10 years people, I guess from 2000 to 2010, people were obsessed with the L1 norm.
+You can use entropy here you can use a lot of different things and you can use things that are not norms you can use functions that you like.
+This is the place where, if you like the loss function, you have to make a design choice, and and what we did before is a design choice and we're gonna call this a prior and we're gonna see that this actually makes a lot of difference depending what you put here.

+The thing that we just did is called the "pseudoinverse".

+----- stopping for the night at 34:23